Pinterest · Performance+ · Dec 2022 to Oct 2025

 02What's your budget?

-03Upload your creative (the images).
+03Upload your creative.

 The system handles the rest.